vitalya-dev/Catch-the-Lion/docs/game_roadmap.md

 # Sure, here’s a basic roadmap for your Dōbutsu shōgi game project in Godot:

 1. Design the Game Structure: Plan out the structure of your game, including the nodes and their hierarchy.
-You can refer to the structure I provided earlier.
-[Done]
+You can refer to the structure I provided earlier. [x]

 2. Create the Game Board: Start by creating the game board.
-You can use a GridMap node for this.
+You can use a GridMap node for this.[x]

 3. Create the Game Pieces: Next, create the game pieces.
 Each piece should be a RigidBody with a MeshInstance for graphics and a CollisionShape for detecting clicks or touches.